pedanticism/round-robin/README.md

 # round-robin
-Demonstrate how to deploy a pair of Node.js webapp servers behind a load balancer in s round-robin configuration.
+Demonstrate how to deploy a pair of Node.js webapp servers behind a load balancer in a round-robin configuration.

 ## Architecture